tarekziade/distill-t5/README.rst

 Once saved and quantized, the smallest model is down to 50MiB (as opposed to 250MiB) !

-Using the demo script, from Jules' model card, I get those summaries:
+Using the demo script, from Jules' model card, I took the demo text:

+  US FCC commissioner Brendan Carr has asked Apple and Google to remove TikTok from their app stores.
+  The video app is owned by Chinese company ByteDance.
+  Carr claims that TikTok functions as a surveillance tool that harvests extensive amounts of personal and sensitive data from US citizens.
+  TikTok says its data access approval process is overseen by a US-based security team and that data is only accessed on an as-needed basis under strict controls.

+I get those summaries:

-- Original: US FCC commissioner asks Apple and Google to remove TikTok from app stores
+**Original model** US FCC commissioner asks Apple and Google to remove TikTok from app stores

-- 50% decoder layers: Apple and Google to remove TikTok from their app stores
+**50% decoder layers** Apple and Google to remove TikTok from their app stores

-- 50% encoder and decoder layers: China’s TikTok says it can harvest data from U.S. citizens
+**50% encoder and decoder layers** China’s TikTok says it can harvest data from U.S. citizens

+This is just a human evaluation though, we need some metrics.

 Evaluation
 ##########

-Last, I used the ROUGE metrics to evaluate the model and compare to the original model's ROUGE score, to get an idea of how accurate the new model is.
+I used the standard ROUGE metrics to evaluate the model and compare to the original model's ROUGE score, to get an idea of how accurate the new model is.

 You can find the script here: https://github.com/tarekziade/distill-t5/blob/main/evaluate.py